goto-eof/elisys-home-automation/README.md

 data provided by a motion sensor controlled by a ESP32 device (or Raspberry Pi).
 In particular, it allows to:

 - supply the configuration for the motion sensor when it starts for the first time;
-- send notifications via discord when a motion is detected, so that a post request is handled;
+- send notifications via Discord when a motion is detected, so that a post request is handled;
 - take trace about the sensor status:  alive/disabled.

 # Technologies